rbisschops/homeassistant_old/README.md

 If you have questions on my configuration, ping me on twitter [@rbisschops](https://twitter.com/rbisschops)

-When you like my work you can always buy me a coffee.
+If my works helps you reduce time to develop, you can always consider buying me a cup of coffee.

 <a href="https://www.buymeacoffee.com/LQITARxGm" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>